- Formatting Worksheet Cells to Use Date/Time Format

 - Select all of the cells that should be date/time format.
 For the Temperature_Samples.xlsx file, highlight all of Column A.

 - Click Data | Format | Format Cells.

 - Select Date/Time as the Type.

-- In the Date/Time format field, select the appropriate format from the list or click the (...) button to open the Date/Time Format Builder.
+- In the Date/Time format field, enter the desired format or click the (...) button to open the Date/Time Format Builder.

-- Click OK and the selected cell is formatted using the selected date/time format.
+- Click OK and the selected cells are formatted using the chosen date/time format.

 - Save to a format that retains the date/time format, such as an Excel file.

 When a worksheet is created in another program, Surfer will import the worksheet showing the date/time format automatically if the data is in an Excel (XLS, XLSM or XLSX) file format and the cells are formatted as date/time.
 If the data are in TXT, CSV, DAT, ASCII, or other text formats, Surfer will import the worksheet showing date/time format automatically only if the data is in one of the standard U.S. Excel date/time formats, such as mm/dd/yy.
 If the format in the text file is not a U.S. Excel date/time standard format, the data will be imported into Surfer as text, not as date/time.